corsodr/shelf-v0/README.md

-Rigor.
-Money.
-Learning.
+Hard is good.
+Follow through.
+Use it.
+Get feedback.

+## Now
+- frontend for create collection

-## Today
+## Friday
+- use session id instead of email
+- link google sub and db id?
+- use or delete middleware?
+- type out all queries myself
+- review code comments

 ## Next
-- frontend for create collection
 - frontend end for read collection
 - frontend for get collections
 - update collection
 - delete collection
 - user profile?